RyuZhihao123/Modular-Tree-Modeler-25/README.md

 ## Quick Start

-🟡 [[Long Instruction Video]](https://drive.google.com/file/d/1uOwghzsHS2jrZXc8RHVIOitZZubseMT-/view?usp=sharing): We strongly recommend that all users carefully watch this long instruction video to understand the step-by-step process of designing a tree species.
+🟡 Before starting, we strongly recommend that all users carefully watch this [[5-min Instruction Video]](https://drive.google.com/file/d/1uOwghzsHS2jrZXc8RHVIOitZZubseMT-/view?usp=sharing) to understand the step-by-step process of designing a tree species.